 Treatment Steps: Clean, Heal, & Prevent

 Unfortunately, allergic dermatitis can get progressively worse if left alone.
 Because of the extreme itchiness of the condition, your dog will likely scratch and chew its skin until it becomes raw and infected.
-These raw and swollen areas (hot spots) then trigger even more itchiness and discomfort, creating an ongoing cycle of itch and swelling.
+These raw and swollen areas then trigger even more itchiness and discomfort, creating an ongoing cycle of itching and swelling.

-- Prescription medications to treat the swelling and itch.
+- Prescription medications can help treat the swelling.
 These are often necessary if the problem is moderate to severe.

 - Allergy shots or sublingual drops.
 Your veterinarian can perform tests to determine what environmental allergens are causing a problem.
-Just like with people, allergy shots or sublingual (under the tongue) drops can specifically target those allergies and treat the itch and swelling in a safe and holistic way.
+Providing sublingual (under the tongue) drops can specifically target those allergies and treat the itch and swelling in a safe and holistic way.

 - Anti-itch shampoos.
 These can relieve the itchiness in the short term.